Fog Configuration

 Updating the Kernel

 It is possible to update your client kernel from within the UI of FOG.
+To do this perform the following steps:

 • Log into the FOG Management UI.